 And if you chose not to tell a bank you were applying for a home equity line at that you were moving out, they may find out anyway.
 If your property was on the market for sale, for example.
 All underwriters have access to the local Multiple List systems and will check to see if a property is on the market for sale.

 2. If you manage to obtain a home equity line, it is fairly rare to find that a potential buyer can carry all that debt.
 There is the mortgage on the current property, the equity line on the current property, and then the mortgage on the new property.
-You would have to qualify carrying all that debt, as well as any other debt (car loans, school loans, credit cards, etc.); and not many people have the incomes to carry all of that debt.
+You would have to qualify carrying all that debt, as well as any other debt such a car loans, school loans, credit cards, etc. And not many people have the incomes to carry all of that debt.

-So unless you have a substantial income and can carry all the above referenced debt, it is hard to make a non-contingent offer, because bridge loans do not exist, and home equity lines are hard to get when you are moving out of your current home, and its hard to qualify carrying all that debt.
+So unless you have a substantial income and can carry all the above referenced debt, it is hard to make a non-contingent offer.
+This is because bridge loans are not plentiful.
+And home equity lines are hard to get when you are moving out of your current home.
+Last, its hard to qualify carrying all that debt.

 The next option is to double move.
-This means sell your current home, move into temporary housing, then find a new home.
+This means sell your current home, move into temporary housing.
+Then find a new home.
 With your home sold you would have already realized your cash gain and can make a non-contingent offer.
-Of course, many potential buyers push back on this idea because no one likes to move twice, once to short-term housing, and once again to the new house you eventually find.
+Of course, many potential buyers push back on this idea because no one likes to move twice.
+You would be moving once to short-term housing, and once again to the new house you eventually find.

-But there are no other options usually, unless you have a rich Uncle that can pay cash for a new property for you, and you can pay him back when you sell your old house, and then put a mortgage against the new house.
+There are no other options usually.
+Unless you have a rich Uncle that can pay cash for a new property for you.
+Then you can pay him back when you sell your old house, and then put a mortgage against the new house.
 When in a strong real estate market, which I realize are rare in this country currently, you will find yourself possibly having a difficult time if you still have a home to sell.